 Choose the edit button on the right.

 You can specify a set of up to ten topics or subject areas to logically group your assignments.
 For example: food; sport; travel; culture.
 Optionally these can also be assigned a colour that can be used by the whitelabel site template.

-Adding a URL Word will mean new assignments set up within this group will have this word included in the URL fragment
+Adding a URL Word will mean new assignments set up within this tag will have this word included in the URL fragment

-Once set up, the groups are available to select from on a drop-down menu when creating or editing an assignment.
+Once set up, your tags are available to select from on a drop-down menu when creating or editing an assignment.

 Use the ‘Starts’ date and time when creating or editing an assignment to specify the future date and time that your assignment will go live. i.e. when will it on the whitelabel website and begin to accept contributions.